oqtane/oqtane.framework/README.md

 **Installing an official release:**

+- all official releases of Oqtane are distributed on [GitHub](https://github.com/oqtane/oqtane.framework/releases).
+Releases include an Install.zip package for new installations and an Upgrade.zip for existing installations.

 - A detailed set of instructions for installing Oqtane on Azure is located here: [Installing Oqtane on Azure](https://blazorhelpwebsite.com/ViewBlogPost/1)

 - A detailed set of instructions for installing Oqtane on IIS is located here: [Installing Oqtane on IIS](https://www.oqtane.org/Resources/Blog/PostId/542/installing-oqtane-on-iis)